Shopify/slate/packages/slate-sections-plugin/README.md

 └── rich-text.liquid
 ```

-This structure simply tells the plugin to copy the liquid files into the dist sections folder
+This structure simply tells the plugin to copy the Liquid files into the `./dist` sections folder

 ## Sections as Folders